numpy/numpy/doc/source/reference/random/parallel.rst

 ..
 [2] In this calculation, we can ignore the amount of numbers drawn from each
        stream.
-Each of the PRNGs we provide has some extra protection built in that avoids overlaps if the `~SeedSequence` pools differ in the slightest bit. `~pcg64.PCG64` has :math:`2^{127}` separate cycles determined by the seed in addition to the position in the :math:`2^{128}` long period for each cycle, so one has to both get on or near the same cycle *and* seed a nearby position in the cycle.
+Each of the PRNGs we provide has some extra protection built in that avoids overlaps if the `~SeedSequence` pools differ in the slightest bit. `PCG64` has :math:`2^{127}` separate cycles determined by the seed in addition to the position in the :math:`2^{128}` long period for each cycle, so one has to both get on or near the same cycle *and* seed a nearby position in the cycle.
-       `~philox.Philox` has completely independent cycles determined by the seed.
+       `Philox` has completely independent cycles determined by the seed.
-       `~sfc64.SFC64` incorporates a 64-bit counter so every unique seed is at least :math:`2^{64}` iterations away from any other seed.
-And finally, `~mt19937.MT19937` has just an unimaginably huge period.
-Getting a collision internal to `~SeedSequence` is the way a failure would be observed.
+       `SFC64` incorporates a 64-bit counter so every unique seed is at least :math:`2^{64}` iterations away from any other seed.
+And finally, `MT19937` has just an unimaginably huge period.
+Getting a collision internal to `SeedSequence` is the way a failure would be observed.

 .. _`implements an algorithm`: http://www.pcg-random.org/posts/developing-a-seed_seq-alternative.html